Floorp-Projects/Floorp/README.md

   <h3 align="center">Floorp Browser </h3>

   <p align="center">
-       A Browser build for keeping the Open, Private and Sustainable Web alive.
+       A Browser built for keeping the Open, Private and Sustainable Web alive.
 Based on Mozilla Firefox.
     <br />
     <br />
     <a href="https://floorp.app">Official Site</a>